kenta2/debian-all-source/README.md

 `linuxhardcode.pl` deals with this by choosing only one Linux source version.

-Once a binary package gets updated, its old source code disappears, so you cannot delay very much between upgrading your system (`apt full-upgrade`) and updating the source code.
+Once a binary package gets updated, its old source code disappears from package servers, so you cannot delay very much between upgrading your system (`apt full-upgrade`) and updating the source code.